Spokane Relocation Guide

 4) The details: Spokane’s best neighborhoods ranked and rated with pictures and maps

 Below are the best neighborhoods in Spokane.
 If you’re moving to Spokane, we have all sorts of great neighborhoods that will fit your lifestyle.
-Some are so small you won’t find them on the map above.
+If you’re interested, SpokanePlanner ranks all Spokane neighborhoods, from top to bottom, on the Ranking All Spokane Neighborhoods page.
+For Spokane’s best neighborhoods, many are so small you won’t find them on the map above.
 Others encompass parts of broader level neighborhood geographies, like The South Hill.
 They are all, however, very distinct places and create the soul of Spokane, as follows:

 16) Comstock Neighborhood

 5) Up and coming neighborhoods where great homes are still affordable and investment opportunities abound